miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected Blade Brother name in basic and Luckee Star body issues.
 Removed disciplines when talking to the Mandarin at Fu Syndicate.
 Added model Formatter to convert models to SDK, thanks to DDLullu.
+Improved game save/load speed by modifying engine.dll, thanks c6.
-Made SDK work with new or open source Java, thanks Caner Özdemir.
+Made SDK work with new and open source Java, thanks Caner Özdemir.

 v10.7                                                  20.09.2020
 -----